Powell Library: History

 The library is named for Lawrence Clark Powell, the University Librarian at UCLA from 1944 to 1961 and Dean of the Graduate School of Library Service from 1960 to 1966.
 It is part of the extensive UCLA Library system.
 The Graduate School of Library and Information Science, as GSLS was later known, was housed for many years in the southwestern corner of the top floor.
 During this period the building also contained a separate unit of the campus library system devoted to education and psychology, which was later closed and its collection distributed among the other campus libraries.

 In 1951, author Ray Bradbury wrote an early draft of his classic novel Fahrenheit 451 in Powell Library using typewriters that were then available for rent.

 Students at UCLA have affectionately called this library "Club Powell" because it has a reputation for being louder than most libraries.
 Others explain that it is because this library has a room called Night Powell that is open 24/7 beginning on third week.
 Currently, the whole library is open 24/7 during tenth and finals week.
 Powell hosts de-stressor programs during tenth and finals week, which include providing snacks and bringing therapy dogs, origami stations, and other stress-reducing activities to the library.
 Located in the second floor Rotunda, this UCLA library often hosts events.
 Past events include the Edible Book Festival, Silent Disco, Video Game Orchestra, and International Games Day.

+Powell was also home of the "Powell Cat," a stray cat spotted in 2015 near Powell who became an unofficial mascot of the library.
+The cat passed in 2023 and a statue was installed in 2025 to honor its memory.